HOME OF KINGS

 Location: Southern Greece

-Size: 21,549.6 km2
+Size: 21,549.6 Km2

-Technically it may be considered an island since the construction of the Corinth Canal in 1893, like other peninsulas that have been separated from their mainland by man-made bodies of waters, it is rarely, if ever, referred to as an "island".
-It has two land connections with the rest of Greece, a natural one at the Isthmus of Corinth, and an artificial one by the Rio-Antirio bridge.
-It possesses four south-pointing peninsulas, the Messenian, the Mani, the Cape Malea and the Argolid in the far northeast of the Peloponnese.
-Two groups of islands lie off the Peloponnesian coast: the Argo-Saronic Islands to the east, and the Ionian to the west.
-The island of Kythera, off the Epidaurus Limera peninsula to the south of the Peloponnese, is considered to be part of the Ionian Islands.
+The legendary land of Peloponnese has a history rooting as far back as Ancient Greece.
+It is the home of the first ever Olympic Games, the setting of Homer’s epic tales, the scene where civilizations flourished and kings roamed, leaving a tremendous cultural heritage.
+Since the construction of the Corinth Canal in 1893, Peloponnese is rarely, if ever, referred to as an "island".
+It has two land connections with the rest of Greece, a natural one at the Isthmus of Corinth, and an artificial one in the Rio-Antirio bridge.
+It possesses four south-pointing peninsulas shaped like fingers, the Messenian, the Mani, the Cape Maleas (Epidaurus Limera), and the Argolid.
+Two groups of islands lie off the Peloponnesian coast: the Argo-Saronic islands to the east, and the Ionian to the west.
+The islands of Kythera and Antikythera, off the Cape Maleas at the south, are considered part of the Ionian Islands.